DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_get-discovery-peer-review-report.md

 If the team agree with what's written in the report, you can accept it on [your dashboard](link to service) in the Service assessment plus service.

 ### To challenge the report
-Email the service assessment team at [serviceassessment.plus@education.gov.uk](mailto:serviceassessment.plus@education.gov.uk) to arrange next steps.
+Arrange next steps and email the service assessment team at [serviceassessment.plus@education.gov.uk](mailto:serviceassessment.plus@education.gov.uk).

 They'll set up a meeting for the team with the panel to talk through the report.
-Agree any changes to the report with the panel before you accept it.
+You'll agree any changes to the report with the panel before you accept it.

 ## What happens next
 Once the report has been accepted, it will automatically be published in the [reports section](/reports/) of the service.
 The team can then follow any recommendations and next steps.

-Depending on the outcome, the team may be asked on a regular basis to provide evidence of actioning recommendations.
+Depending on the outcome, the team may be asked to provide evidence of any actions they've taken to implement recommendations.